pzrq/nuts/README.md

 Hello there!
 You might like to consider [something apart from Nuts](https://github.com/electron/electron/blob/main/docs/tutorial/updates.md#deploying-an-update-server).

+*For example, this code was never deployed into any production environment I am aware of.
+In fact, it's almost certain to be superseded by any cloud storage backend, e.g. with https://www.electron.build/auto-update.html*

 As [maintainer burnout is a thing](https://www.jeffgeerling.com/blog/2020/saying-no-burnout-open-source-maintainer), and the [original Nuts](https://github.com/GitbookIO/nuts) appears [to be abandoned](https://github.com/GitbookIO/nuts/issues/170) (thanks for all the great work!), this is a fork focused on upgrades as needed for general maintenance, reliability, security and on keeping the ability to download automatic updates by channel working when started locally (or deployed on a cloud provider, though I have not tested and have no intention to test Heroku) via the command line:

     # OWNER is a GitHub account, like pzrq